rse-ops/flux-hpc/README.md

 The following automated builds are provided:

- - [lammps-mpi](lammps-mpi): A demo mpi container that can be used for a MiniCluster
+ - [lammps](lammps): A demo container with lammps that can be used for a MiniCluster or on its own
+ - [pokemon](pokemon): A demo container with the Flux RESTFul API installed and `pokemon --catch`!

 ## Flux Operator